Gadiler/Concordance/README.md

 # Concordance
-A "concordance" is an alphabetical list of the words present in a text with a count of how often every word appears and quotes where each word appears in the text.
+A "concordance" is an alphabetical list of the words present in a text with a count of how often every word appears and quotes where each word appears in the text. to [read more.](https://en.wikipedia.org/wiki/Concordance)

 The program takes in a text file containing English text and produces a list of all words by alphabetic order with the word line number.

-The language used: Java
+The language used: **Java**

 ## Run Instructions:
 In the package, there are two files. one for the input file and the other for the output.
-For changing the text input, edit the file 'input.txt'.
+For changing the text input, edit the file 'inputText.txt'.

 ## Logic:
 The high-level logic of the program is based on the use of a filter reader